 She trained at Crab Lane and has been with us for 25 years.
 She has left (twice) but has always some back!
 She is heavily involved in practice administration (and there's alot of kit needs servicing!) and theatre work.
 She has been on a number of overseas charity neutering trips to Spain and Botswana.
 Having a dachshund means that Lise is well equipped and experienced to give advice on home teeth cleaning.

 ANNA THORNHILL trained with us and has been working at Crab Lane since 1996.
 Despite having 4 children she is still working on an almost full time basis and spends a lot of time as a theatre nurse with many of our longer surgical procedures.
 She lives with a Staffordshire Bull Terrier and a cat who get along.

 RACHEL TIPLADY qualified in 2013 and started work for us in 2014.
 She enjoys working with the variety of animals we see.
 She is owned by 3 working cocker spaniels, 3 cats, and a horse.
-She has enrolled on a course in feline nursing and is the nurse to ask if you have any questions on looking after cats.
+In 2017 Rachel was awarded (with merit) her ISFM Certificate in Feline Nursoin and is the nurse to ask if you have any questions on looking after cats.